Prophets - Revisited

 Once we do this, God's Spirit is released to kill or "crucify" this life force in us, which Paul calls the "putting to death the deeds of the body" (8:13).
 This crucifixion is literal, though it does not usually involve actual bloodshed.
 Nevertheless it inescapably involves suffering (Rom.
 8:17; also Heb.12:1-11), which Paul reiterates in other places when He says, "I am crucified with Christ," "I die daily," "those who have crucified the flesh with the affections thereof," and "all day long we are accounted as sheep for the slaughter."
 Paramount in this process is the keeping of our eyes on Jesus, not on our sufferings.
 (Heb 12:2).

-a starting point of total unconditional surrender to God's will, the
+From a starting point of total unconditional surrender to

 [The process does not stop here.
 For discussion on the rest of this process including false extremes, please see study Note B at the end of this article.]
 2